msoyka/Augmented-ITCSS-Architecture/README.md

 * **COMPONENTS**
-  * The Components layer is where we begin to style recognisable pieces of UI.
+  * The Components layer is where we begin to style recognizable pieces of UI.

 * **ANIMATIONS**